prajein/ai-class-analytics/lib/db/README.md

 # Database Implementation

-This folder contains a simplified Oracle database implementation for the AI Class Analytics application.
-It provides an easy-to-use interface for performing database operations with your existing Oracle database.
+This folder contains a MySQL database implementation for the AI Class Analytics application.
+It provides an easy-to-use interface for performing database operations with your MySQL database.

 ## Files Overview

-- `index.ts` - Main database interface with functions to interact with Oracle
+- `index.ts` - Main database interface with functions to interact with MySQL
+- `config.ts` - Database configuration and type definitions
 - `example.ts` - Example usage of the database functions
+- `init.ts` - Database initialization and schema setup
+- `mock.ts` - Mock implementation for development/testing

 ## Using the Database